APCO (company): Malaysia

-HP controversy
+Hewlett-Packard

-In 2010, APCO was involved in the controversial recommendation to fire Mark Hurd, the CEO of Hewlett-Packard (HP).
+In 2010, APCO was involved in the recommendation to fire Mark Hurd, the CEO of Hewlett-Packard (HP).
 Kent Jarrell, a senior vice president, wrote a mock news story which he showed to HP's board.
 During this same meeting, he contemplated that HP would negatively be affected by bad press of its CEO being involved in an inappropriate relationship with an ex-soft porn actress, Jodie Fisher.

+Elbit Systems

+In September 2024, the London headquarters of APCO was targeted by Palestine Action over its representation of the UK interests of Israeli arms firm Elbit Systems.
+Activists from the group daubed the façade of the office building with red paint using repurposed fire extinguishers, blocked the entrance and locked the doors with a bike lock.